FRIEDparrot/fenicsx_cell_homogenization/README.md

 \int_{Y} \left( C_{ijpq} \frac{ \partial \chi_{p}^{kl} }{ \partial y_{q} }  - C_{ijkl} \frac{ \partial v_{i}(y) }{ \partial y_{j} } \right) dY  = 0 \qquad  \forall  v \in  V_{\underline{Y}}
 $$

-> [!note]
-> Please cite this project according to the `CITATION.cff` file when used in academic research.

 ## 2) Some Related work

 Closely related work has done by Dong et al using *voxel-based homogenization*.
 (2019), who provided a concise Matlab implementation for homogenization in lattice structures.
 You can refer to their work here: